saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 - Use "infix" keyword in function definition.
 - Infix function allows to create more fluent call

 ### Anonymous functions Vs lambda expression
 - Af allows mutliple return calls.
 - Af : multiple returns, can specify return type.

 Like named functions, anonymous functions can contain any number of expressions.
 The returned value of the function is the result of the final expression.

-### Inline functions
-- "inline" keyword, used for flattening a higher order function which takes lambda expression as parameter.
-Helps in optimization, no call stack

-- Optimize higher order function by inlining calls.
-- overhead, no anonymous class for lambda expression in parameter.
-- You can use "noinline" for lambda expression if you don't want to inline it.
-- Inline doesn't work if you assign lambda to a variable (ie store it).
-- Inlining is good when function body is small.
-- Stack trace and debugging for inline functions.
-Goto call site/function body.

-### Return and local return
+### Lambda: Return and local return
 - Use label to perform local returns from lambdas.

-return@mylabel
-label@ function definition.
+- return@mylabel, label@ function definition.

-- non local return is allowed only from inline function.
+- Non local return is allowed only from inline function.
-- anonymous function does a local return by default.
+- Anonymous function does a local return by default.
 Whereas lambda does a non local return by default.

 ### Tail recursion
 - Allows for TCO(tail call optimization).
 - Tail recursive function: the last call should be to the function itself.
 - Tail recursive function can be optimised in kotlin usin the keyword "tailrec".

-### Operator overloading
-- certain operators can be overloaded using conventions.

-In kotlin we can't define a symbol as an operator, but we can overload certain operators.
-For eg. You can define a data class method with keyword "operator" and name "plus" to overload + operator.
-We can also use "operator" key with extension function.

 ### Lambda extension: lambda with receivers
 This help in creating a DSL like code.
 You can access the class properties in the lambda function.